 - Make images lossy or lossless.
 This means you can make an even smaller WebP image by reducing image quality a little bit. (unlike a PNG)

-So what does that mean when we compare WebP and PNG?
+So what does that mean when we compare WebP to PNG files?
 It means that WebP gets the benefits of both JPGs and PNGs, and is versatile enough to meet most needs.